 I reminded her that her choices were her own, and she was responsible for them.
 T then suggested that we should all take turns looking after M so that everyone could enjoy the cruise.
 I refused, saying that M was her guest, and if she wanted her there, she needed to take care of her.
 This led to a shouting match, and now T is backing out of the trip entirely.

 Now, S is upset with both of us.
-She says I shouldn’t have made an issue out of something hypothetical—M might not even get drunk or sick.
+She says I shouldn’t have made an issue out of something hypothetical—M might not even over do it.
 S feels like we could have just gone on the cruise and dealt with any situations if and when they came up.

 I feel like I might be the A here because my stance caused unnecessary conflict, but at the same time, I don’t think it’s fair for the rest of us to be responsible for someone we didn’t invite.
 So, AITA?